-A daily grind is the secret to Archer-Daniels-Midland's (ADM) success.
-One of the world's largest processors of agricultural commodities, the company converts corn, oilseeds, wheat, and cocoa into products for food, animal feed, industrial, and energy uses at 265 processing plants worldwide.
+Archer-Daniels-Midland (ADM) forges every link in the food chain from field to processing to store.
+One of the world's largest processors of agricultural commodities, the company converts corn, oilseeds, and wheat into products for food, animal feed, industrial, and energy uses at 280 processing plants worldwide.
 The company is also a leading manufacturer of protein meal, vegetable oil, corn sweeteners, flour, biodiesel, ethanol, and other value-added food and feed ingredients.
-ADM operates an extensive US grain elevator and global transportation network that buys, stores, transports, and resells feed commodities for the ag processing industry, connecting crops with markets on six continents.
-ADM is buying Australia's GrainCorp.
+ADM operates an extensive US grain elevator and global transportation network that buys, stores, transports, and resells feed commodities for the agricultural processing industry, connecting crops with markets on six continents.

 Mergers and Acquisitions

 During 2016 ADM acquired 90% of Harvest Innovations (an industry leader in minimally processed, expeller-pressed soy proteins, oils, and gluten-free ingredients) for $84 million.
 It also agreed to acquire from Tate & Lyle a Casablanca, Morocco-based corn wet mill that produces glucose and native starch.

 That year the company acquired full ownership of Amazon Flavors, a leading Brazilian manufacturer of natural extracts, emulsions and compounds.
 Brazil is a key market for the growth of ADM's ingredient sales around the globe.